This is Part 1 in a two-part series about Transfer Taxes. In Part 2, I discuss what is the generation skipping transfer tax.

 There are two types of federal taxes.
 The first, and more well-known one, is called income tax.

 The second type of tax is known as transfer taxes.
-There are three kinds of transfer taxes: the gift tax, the generation-skipping transfer tax, and the federal estate tax.
+There are three kinds of transfer taxes: the gift tax, the generation-skipping transfer tax (GSTT), and the federal estate tax.